How we test breast pumps

 Weight/stability We look at whether the breast pump is heavy to hold (important to help with comfort while you're expressing), and whether it falls over when it's full.

 Bottles/storage containers The usability of the bottles and storage containers each pump comes with, and whether they leak when full.

 Most electric breast pumps are mains-operated, but some are battery powered.
 This can be a convenient option for portable use, but will only be useful if it has a good battery life.
 We conduct power tests to assess the strength and longevity of battery-powered pumps.

 A good electric breast pump will allow you to adjust the vacuum settings at the touch of a button, and have a range of options so that you can select the one that's most comfortable for you.
 We look at the vacuum range for each pump, and the responsiveness of the pump to different settings.

-See which pumps performed the best in our round up of Best Buy breast pumps.
+See which pumps performed the best in our round up of the best breast pumps.

 Not a Which? member?
-Sign up for a £1 Which? trial to access these and thousands of other reviews and Best Buys.
+Join Which? to access these and thousands of other reviews and Best Buys.